w-henderson/TidesX/README.md

 [<img src="images/trailer_thumbnail.png" width=600>](https://www.youtube.com/watch?v=vz3CJ-kDiPc)

 ## What is TidesX?
-TidesX is an app to check the tide times.
-It has a clean and beautiful interface and intuitive design, so the information you need is never more than a tap away.

-## Where does TidesX get its data from?
-TidesX gets its data directly from the UK Hydrographic Office through their Admiralty API.
-It's limited to 20k requests per month, but I'd be surprised if we ever meet that limit.
+TidesX is an intuitive and easy-to-use web app for checking the tide times anywhere in the UK.
+It features predictions and current information for over 600 coastal locations, taken straight from the UK Hydrographic Office.

 ## Sounds good, where can I get it?
-TidesX is available on GitHub Pages, where you need to install it as a web app.
+**TidesX will be available on the Google Play store from late December**, but for now, TidesX is available on GitHub Pages, where you need to install it as a web app.
 This means opening it in your browser [here](https://w-henderson.github.io/TidesX), then adding it to your home screen.

 # Screenshots
 | | | |